(This article may or may not contain affiliate links. What does that mean?)

 Until that morning, we too felt like we had been held captive like most families stuck at home since the March 19 stay-at-home order.

-Our boys - like every other kid in the United States - had to attend school on screen.
-But COVID numbers had started to go down, hotels had started to offer extended stay specials with enhanced cleaning programs, and since we could take their computers anywhere, on this morning, we found ourselves eating breakfast in the gorgeous resort of the Conrad Punta de Mita in the Mexican state of Riviera Nayarit.
-Sitting outside, we could see and hear the brilliant ocean, diamonds bouncing off the water and waves flattening with a soft hiss.
+Our boys – like every other kid in the United States – had to attend school on screen.
+But COVID numbers had started to go down, hotels had started to offer extended stay specials with enhanced cleaning programs, and since we could take their computers anywhere, on this morning, we found ourselves eating breakfast in the natural beauty of in the gorgeous resort of the Conrad Punta de Mita in the Mexican state of Riviera Nayarit.
+Sitting outside, we could see all of the beautiful palm trees and hear the brilliant ocean, diamonds bouncing off the water and waves flattening with a soft hiss.

 NO TIME TO READ NOW?
 PIN OR BOOKMARK THIS ARTICLE FOR LATER!

-When we arrived at our beachfront room at the Conrad Punta de Mita resort, the day before, I could see the boy's mouths drop beneath their masks when they opened the door.
-Their living space for this trip was very different from the cozy, practical confines of our RV trailer, the bubble in which we last traveled at the end of the infamous summer of 2020.
+When we arrived at our beachfront room at the Conrad Punta de Mita resort, the day before, I could see the boy’s mouths drop beneath their masks when they opened the door.
+Their spacious guest rooms for this trip was very different from the cozy, practical confines of our RV trailer, the bubble in which we last traveled at the end of the infamous summer of 2020.
 This was something very special.

 The Conrad Punta de Mita is a luxury 324 room resort in, obviously, Punta de Mita, Mexico.
 The rooms in the hotel are divided into two sections.
 The first is the main building, surrounding the lobby, and gym and spa facilities.